GU-CLASP/GU-CLASP.github.io/_people/shalom-lappin/papers/index.md

 # Recent Papers

-Nikolai Ilinykh, Shalom Lappin, Assad Sayeed, and Sharid Loáiciga (2025), [Coreference as An Indicator of Context Scope in Multimodal Narrative](ilinykh-etal25.pdf), *arXiv:2503.05298v1*.
+Nikolai Ilinykh, Shalom Lappin, Asad Sayeed, and Sharid Loáiciga (2025), [Coreference as An Indicator of Context Scope in Multimodal Narrative](ilinykh-etal25.pdf), *arXiv:2503.05298v1*.

 Shalom Lappin (2024), [Assessing the Strengths and Weaknesses of Large Language